National Pro Clean Corp.

 Zoning requirements for home-based businesses vary from city to city.
 Some cities

 restrict employees from working in the home, or prevent parking of numerous vehicles, or extra traffic.
 Some cities prohibit

-sub-contractors, or leased employees.
-If you plan on hiring your own employees, you will need an employer identification number
+or leased employees.
+If you plan on hiring your own employees, you will need an employer identification number (EIN) obtained

-(EIN) obtained from the Internal Revenue Service.
-They will also provide an information packet on how to start a business,
+from the Internal Revenue Service.
+They will also provide an information packet on how to start a business, along with all

-employment regulations that must be met.
-Additionally, OSHA has safety requirements for using cleaning chemicals,
+regulations that must be met.
+Additionally, OSHA has safety requirements for using cleaning chemicals, plus strict

 Most states will require worker’s compensation insurance